The Russian version of this page

 Aims of the contest

 The Pierre Deligne Contest was established in 2005 to support the most active young mathematicians working in Russia, Ukraine and Byelorussia.
-Later on, upon the decision of the Jury, the competition may be spread to other countries of the former Soviet Union.

 Eligibility

-Any person not older than 35 (more precisely, who gets no more than 35 at the year of the application) who has a PhD in mathematics and lives in any of the countries: Russia, Ukraine, Byelorussia, is eligible for the competition.
+Any person not older than 35 (more precisely, who gets no more than 35 at the year of the application) who has a PhD in mathematics and lives in any of the countries: Russia, Ukraine, Byelorussia, was eligible for the competition.

 Contest